How to Sign Document in Word

 Despite best efforts, you may need help signing documents in Word.
 Here are solutions to common problems:

-• Signature Not Showing: Ensure the signature image is not hidden behind other elements.
+• Signature Not Showing: Ensure the signature image is not behind other elements.
 Check the “Bring to Front” option.

 • Digital Certificate Issues: Verify that your digital certificate is still valid and correctly installed.